 Jews up through Agrippa ll.

-His chronicle would have covered King Herod Agrippa - who lived at
+His chronicle would have covered King Herod Agrippa - a man lived at

 the time of Jesus, who even interviewed Jesus, and who had